ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 |No|Maximum cores 5 \n Mode = Uncapped \n Entitled capacity = 1|Maximum cores 6 \n Mode = Uncapped \n Entitled capacity = 1|NA|5+5 = 11|
 |Yes|Maximum cores 5|Maximum cores 6|Maximum cores 6|Determined by reserved cores in pool = 6|
 {: class="simple-table"}
 {: caption="Table 1.
-"SPP helps to reduce the licensing cost" caption-side="bottom"}
+SPP helps to reduce the licensing cost" caption-side="bottom"}

 The benefits of using an SPP are as follows:

-* Allows you to control how much you will spend on licensing costs by reducing the number of software licenses by limiting the number of processors an uncapped partition can use.
+* Provides control over licensing costs by limiting the number of processors an uncapped partition can use, which reduces the number of software licenses.
-* You have a better overall ability to manage processor resources.
+* Provides a better overall ability to manage processor resources.

-The Power Systems Virtual Server always has at least one defined shared processor pool as the default pool.
-You can add up to 63 more Shared Processor Pools in a single Power System Virtual Server service instance.
-The Shared Processor Pool is used and shared by a set of virtual machines of the same machine type (host).
-You can move the VMs from one workspace to another on the same or a different host.
-For more information see {Configuring Shared Processor Pool}.
+The {{site.data.keyword.powerSys_notm}} always has at least one defined shared processor pool as the default pool.
+You can add up to 63 more SPP in a single {{site.data.keyword.powerSys_notm}} workspace.
+The SPP is used and shared by a set of virtual server instances of the same machine type (host).

-You can specify host affinity and the anti-affinity between two or more of their shared processor pool with the shared processor pool Placement Groups.
+You can specify the host affinity and anti-affinity between two or more SPP with shared processor pool Placement Groups.
 For more information, see [Configuring Shared Processor Pool Placement Group](/docs/power-iaas?topic=power-iaas-managing-shared-processor-pool#configuring-shared-processor-pool-placement-group).

 ## Pricing for Shared Processor Pool